Antonio de la Torre (footballer, born 1977)

+Biography

 Before joining MLS, de la Torre played most of his career in Mexico's Primera A, the second division.
 He played for Atlante F.C. in the Primera Division.

 He joined MLS for the 2004 season, signing with the Colorado Rapids, and immediately impressed with his offensive abilities.
 Unlike most American defenders, de la Torre was a danger going forward from his right back position, and finished the season with five assists in 28 starts.
 However, near the end of the season, coach Tim Hankinson grew tired of de la Torre's defensive failures, and benched him for the playoffs.

 Following the end of the season, de la Torre was exposed for the 2004 MLS Expansion Draft, where he was selected fifth overall by C.D.
 Chivas USA, but was cut before the season.
 He signed with Atlanta soon after.